-Students working towards a degree in networking and telecommunications learn about the installation, design and management of computer...
+Read about programs in networking and telecommunications, which include training in the installation, design and management of computer...

-A bachelor's degree program in networking explores database design, operations management, troubleshooting and wireless technologies....
+A bachelor's program in networking explores database design, operations management, troubleshooting and wireless technologies.
+Read on for...

 A degree or certificate in networking and telecommunications can lead to a career as a computer network architect, telecommunications...